tradingstrategy-ai/docs/source/overview/index.rst

 Overview
 ========

-This document section gives an introduction to the different parts of Trading Strategy :ref:`market data <market data>`, :ref:`strategy development framework <framework>` and :ref:`protocol <protocol>`.
+This technical documentation section gives an introduction to the different parts of Trading Strategy :ref:`market data <market data>`, :ref:`strategy development framework <framework>` and :ref:`protocol <protocol>`.